tobyink/rust-tada/README.md

 Usage: tada find [OPTIONS] <search-term>...

 Arguments:
-  <search-term>...  a tag, context, line number, or string
+  <search-term>...
+A tag, context, line number, or string

 Options:
-  -f, --file <FILE>       the path or URL for todo.txt -l, --local             look for files in local directory only
+  -f, --file <FILE>       The path or URL for todo.txt -l, --local             Look for files in local directory only
-      --colour            coloured output
+      --colour            Coloured output
-      --no-colour         plain output
+      --no-colour         Plain output
-      --max-width <COLS>  maximum width of terminal output -L, --show-lines        show line numbers for tasks --show-created      show 'created' dates for tasks
+      --max-width <COLS>  Maximum width of terminal output -L, --show-lines        Show line numbers for tasks --show-created      Show 'created' dates for tasks
-      --show-finished     show 'finished' dates for tasks -s, --sort <BY>         sort by 'smart', 'urgency', 'importance', 'size', 'alpha', or 'due' (default: smart) -h, --help              Print help information
+      --show-finished     Show 'finished' dates for tasks -s, --sort <BY>         Sort by 'smart', 'urgency', 'importance', 'size', 'alpha', or 'due' (default: smart) -h, --help              Print help information

 Multiple search terms may be provided, which will be combined with an 'AND' operator.

 Searches are case-insensitive.
 ```